Merit Badge Counselors

 - You must be current with Youth Protection Training (YPT) to work with scouts and this training must be completed every two (2) years.
 The Council and District may track this requirement but it is your responsibility to remain current.
 Failure to keep up to date on YPT will also result in being dropped from the list.
 If a MBC is dropped from the council/district MBC list the dropped counselor will have to re-register as a new counselor again.

 - Consider not limiting yourself to only those scouts in your troop.
-Many of the less popular merit badges may not have a counselor in their troop and you could help scouts pursue an interest in an area with which you have some expertise.
+Many of the less popular merit badges may not have a counselor in their troop and you could help scouts pursue an interest in an area where you have some expertise.

 Useful Links for Merit Badge Counselors